 Will nuclear or renewables be the answer to our energy woes?
 The issue isn’t quite so straightforward.
 We already use both, and comparing these two very different types of energy can get a bit messy.
 Circumstances vary from facility to facility, and opinions vary widely.
 However, we’ll do our best to break the differences down for you in this article.

-In 2016, the world used about 592 million tons of oil equivalent (MTOE) of nuclear power and 1330 MTOE of renewables, 910 of which was hydroelectricity, according to BP’s 2017 Statistical Review of World Energy.
+In 2019, renewable power grew by 14.5% and nuclear rose by 2.4%, according to BP’s Statistical Review of World Energy 2019.
 REN21’s 2017 Renewables Global Status Report estimates nuclear makes up 2.3 percent of energy consumption, while renewables — including biomass, hydropower, solar, wind and geothermal — make up 19.3 percent.

 It wasn’t until relatively recently, though, that renewables surpassed nuclear in terms of production and consumption.
 Renewable markets have been growing fast, while nuclear plants are struggling to remain economical.